 Fatigue, mood swings, problems concentrating, infertility, hair loss- these are just some of the things you can experience when your hormones are out of whack.
 If you fail to address those things immediately, you can end up with a lot more problems.

-And while you can take pills or undergo surgeries just to alleviate the symptoms, they aren’t always the best options.
+And while you can take pills to alleviate the symptoms, they aren’t always the best options.
 Taking pills, for example, may require constant intake to ensure that your hormones don’t get imbalanced again.
-Surgeries, meanwhile, are just too expensive for a lot of people.

 So, what’s the alternative?